-InventoryLab, and all other third-party services, communicate with Amazon through their Merchant Web Services (MWS) Application Programming Interface (API).
+InventoryLab, as well as other third-party services, communicate with Amazon through their SP-API (Selling Partner Application Programming Interface).
 There are some limitations to the information Amazon provides to third-party service providers.
 The key limitations are listed below.

 Amazon does not give InventoryLab live information about a product being restricted until after the feeds have been processed.
 This means that you have no way of knowing whether a product is restricted before listing it in Stratify.